 Gentrification has been witnessed and widely discussed since the 1960s.
 Ruth Glass, a British sociologist, applied the term for the first time, describing socio-economic transformations in the inner-city districts of London.
-"Once this process of 'gentrification' starts in a district, it goes on rapidly until all or most of the original working-class occupiers are displaced, and the whole social character of the district is changed" [1].
+"Once this process of 'gentrification' starts in a district, it goes on rapidly until all or most of the original workingclass occupiers are displaced, and the whole social character of the district is changed" [1].
 Inventing the expression 'gentrification,' Glass referred to the term 'gentry' and thus linked the development to the separation of social classes as it still existed in Great Britain.
+However, the obsolete term was soon replaced by the phrase 'new middle class' [2].